Shiutang-Li/python_utils/doc/val_cnt.md

 ```

 Input:
-* value_list: The target list / np.array / pandas series that we would like to see distribution.
+* value_list: The target list / np.array / pandas series which we would like to see distribution.
     If the input type is not pd.Series, type transformation will be performed.
 * details:    If False, then only the 'count' stats is displayed
 * var_name:   User defined variable name